Powell says economy facing growing uncertainties

 Many economists believe the Fed could decide at its next meeting on July 30-31 to cut its key policy rate, something it has not done since 2008.

-In his remarks, Powell said that the outlook for the economy had changed since the May meeting.
+Powell said that the Fed’s independence from direct political control had served the country well and when central banks do not have that protection “you see bad things happening.”

-“The crosscurrents have remerged, with apparent progress on trade turning to greater uncertainty and with incoming data raising renewed concerns about the strength of the global economy,” he said.
+The baseline outlook for the U.S. economy remains favorable for continued growth, Powell said, but “the risks to this favorable baseline outlook appear to have grown.”

-In early May, President Donald Trump more than doubled the tariffs on Chinese goods after U.S.-China trade talks broke down.
+In early May, Trump more than doubled the tariffs on Chinese goods after U.S.-China trade talks broke down.
 The president threatened to essentially hit all Chinse imports with tariffs if China does not meet its demands for greater protections for U.S. technology.

 Trump’s moves sent financial markets tumbling because of concerns the trade conflict could end the current 10-year economic expansion, which in July will become the longest in U.S. history.